Skip to main content

 QualificationFFIRST SCHOOL LEAVING CERTIFICATES GENERAL CERTIFICATE OF EDUCATION DOCTOR OF HEAITHCARE ETHICS

-Alia Hyacinth Iormem is a Nigerian politician from Benue State.
+Alia Hyacinth Iormem is a Nigerian politician from Benue.
 They have contested 1 election (1 win) across 1 party, receiving 474K total votes.
 Most recent: 2023 Gubernatorial Elections as All Progressives Congress (APC) candidate.
+All Progressives Congress (APC) nominee for the 2027 Governorship Elections.

 Biography